Reviewing Huize (HUIZ) and Its Rivals

 |2.41

-15.0% of Huize shares are owned by institutional investors.
-Comparatively, 67.0% of shares of all “Insurance agents, brokers, & service” companies are owned by institutional investors.
-23.5% of shares of all “Insurance agents, brokers, & service” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+15.0% of Huize shares are held by institutional investors.
+Comparatively, 67.0% of shares of all “Insurance agents, brokers, & service” companies are held by institutional investors.
+23.5% of shares of all “Insurance agents, brokers, & service” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

+This table compares Huize and its rivals’ net margins, return on equity and return on assets.

 Summary